fireeye-ops/cache/resume.md

 #### systems administrator - june 2011 to present

 Part of a large team of administrators, we resolve thousands of issues per day, as a popular web host, across thousands of shared servers, virtual private servers and dedicated servers.
-These range from common database issues, backups and restorations, and reboot triages to web server/database tuning, major software upgrades and custom installations, filing bug reports and more.
+These range from common database issues, backups and restorations, and reboot triage to web server/database tuning, major software upgrades and custom installations, filing bug reports and more.

 #### systems monitoring - december 2011 to present